 Learners who use Duolingo's AI tools build confidence

 At Duolingo, we started using AI to improve learning long before ChatGPT hit the scene.
-Our courses used Birdbrain, our own machine learning model of learners' individual strengths and weaknesses, to tailor the difficulty of lessons to each learner, and we also used AI to adapt reminder messages to learner behavior.
+For example, our courses have long used a proprietary machine learning model (Birdbrain) to tailor the difficulty of lessons to each learner.

 The evidence speaks for itself: Duolingo works!